 TARC and the Wildlife Habitat team respond to quite a large number of different wildlife callouts– ranging from the bizarre such as an echidna puggle stuck in an outside bathtub to the sad – having to rescue a pouch joey after a mother’s accidental collision with vehicular traffic.

 Animals requiring veterinary treatment are sent for specialist care, as are some particular species with unique individual care needs.
 Many displaced young chicks and marsupials are raised here on-site and released back into the area they were originally found.

 Operating TARC comes at a cost and includes expenses like medications, specialised veterinary treatments, food and medical transport.
 The aim for the centre is not only to provide these vital services, but to continue to improve the equipment, skilled staff and medical building to enable us to give the best care possible to our wildlife.

-Wildlife Care centre was originally established in 2001 on site at Wildlife Habitat .
-It was set up not only to assist the park with Animal husbandry, but as a community service where locals could bring any native wildlife that were suffering in any way.
+Wildlife Care centre was originally established in 2001 on-site at Wildlife Habitat.
+It was set up not only to assist the park with Animal husbandry but as a community service where locals could bring any native wildlife that was suffering in any way.
 The centre has been heavily involved with the local community and has developed a strong carer network for over 17 years.

 There have been highs and lows for the team over this time including caring for Juvenile crocodiles, Snakes, Possums, Magpie Geese, Curlews, Raptors, Spectacled Flying-foxes, Finches and much much more!
 An average, one animal a day is admitted to the facility.